The Domesday Book was a comprehensive record of England and Wales.

 It was commissioned under William the Conqueror following the Norman invasion of England in 1066.

 The book helped King William understand land ownership and the number of resources available in England.
 With this information, the King would levy taxes.

 The book was compiled by a number of commissioners appointed by King William.

 England was divided into seven regions or circuits.
 Then 3 or 4 commissioners were sent into each region with a set of questions.

-These commissioners visited all the counties and shires, met with barons and villagers, and took stock of the cattle, fish catch, land ownership and others resources in every county.
+These commissioners visited all the counties and shires, met with barons and villagers, and took stock of the cattle, fish catch, land ownership, and other resources in every county.

-They then brought this information back to the court, cross-matched with existing records from the Anglo-Saxon days and merged the two to create the book.
+They then brought this information back to the court, cross-matched it with existing records from the Anglo-Saxon days, and merged the two to create the book.

 When compiling the book, the commissioners would first note down all the information and then abbreviate it into a single larger volume.
 This larger volume is known as the ‘Great Domesday’.

 This volume contained abbreviated details of all counties except Suffolk, Norfolk, and Essex.